ClassicConor/UoKCSYear1ExamNotes2024/HCI (With Exam Answers)/HCI 2023 Paper/HCI 2023 Answers.typ

 ]
 ]

-Menu depth refers to the number of levels in a menu hierarchy, while menu breadth refers to the number of choices at each level.
+Menu depth refers to the number of layers in a menu hierarchy, while menu breadth refers to the number of choices at each level.
 A shallow menu with a large breadth is generally better for presenting menu choices to users, as it allows users to quickly access the information